David Dreier: Early career

 In 1978, Dreier ran for the United States House of Representatives at the age of 25.
 He challenged incumbent Democrat James Fredrick Lloyd, who had first won in a Republican-leaning district in 1974.
-Though unknown and living in Phillips Hall at Claremont McKenna College, Dreier lost by 54% to 46%, less than expected.
+Though unknown and living in Phillips Hall at Claremont McKenna College, Dreier lost by 54% to 46%, less than expected for an undergraduate college student.

 In 1980, Dreier ran again and defeated Lloyd 52% to 45%, winning on the coattails of former California Governor Ronald Reagan's presidential election.
-Dreier was sworn into office as one of the youngest members of the House of Representatives in U.S. history.
+Dreier was sworn into office as one of the youngest-ever members of the House of Representatives.

 After the 1980 United States census, his district was renumbered to the 33rd.
 Dreier defeated Congressman Wayne Grisham 57% to 43% in the Republican primary of 1982.
 Dreier became the first person to defeat two incumbent members of Congress in back to back elections.
 He won the 1982 general election with 65% of the vote.
 He won re-election every two years after that with at least 57% of the vote until his 2004 re-election.
 His district was renumbered to the 28th after the 1990 United States census and to the 26th district after the 2000 United States census.